CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

     {{< img src="/images/cumulus-vx/VX_esxi_deploy4_ready.png" width="400" >}}

-7. To start the VM immediately after the import process is complete, select `Power on after deployment`, then click **Finish**.
+7. Select `Power on after deployment` to start the VM immediately after the import process is complete, then click **Finish**.

    The Cumulus VX OVA image is imported into vSphere ESXi and deployed as a VM.
 The length of the import process depends on the system configuration.
 You can view the progress in the `Recent Tasks` pane at the bottom of the client window.
 After the deployment process is complete, the newly created VM appears in the list of VMs in the left pane.

    {{< img src="/images/cumulus-vx/VX_esxi_deploy5_deploying.png" width="500" >}}

-8. Repeat the previous steps to create two additional VMs: `leaf02` and `spine01`.
+8. Repeat step 2 through step 7 to create two additional VMs: `leaf02` and `spine01`.

 If the wrong storage interface type is selected, you might see the error `Setting up installer ...Failure: Unable to find storage device for file system with label 'ONIE-BOOT'`.
-Configure ESXi to use the SATA controller.
+Make sure you use the SATA controller.

 ### Create Network Connections